JLBegin/TPOBLabs/labJackStream/README.md

-# How to use of labJackStream
+# LabJackStream Readme

-This is a program made to automate the measurement of RAT (réflexion,absorption et transmission)  data to determine the diffusion coefficients of biological sample.
-Th program, if used with the correct experimental setup, performs a correction of the laser source fluctuations.
+This is a program made to automate the measurement of RAT (réflexion, absorption et transmission) data to determine the diffusion coefficients of biological sample.
+The program, if used with the correct experimental setup, performs a correction of the laser source fluctuations.

 ## Getting Started